 In September, the monthly meetings of the consultation bodies resume in the company.
-This is an opportunity for the CNE to continue its work on behalf of all staff: working rules and conditions, pay and benefits, prevention and safety, well-being at work, etc. These are all areas in which your trade union organisation defends your interests.
+This is an opportunity to continue the work for better working conditions : pay and benefits, prevention and safety, well-being at work, etc. These are all areas in which your trade union organisation defends your interests.